-We have a lot of tie-dye techniques on this site that show you how to tie dye like a pro, but sometimes you just want to know the basics!
-Check out this section for easy tie-dye instructions that will work whether you want to tie dye a shirt, a pair of socks or any other fabric item!
+We have a lot of different tie-dye techniques on our site that show you how to tie dye like a pro, but here are some tie-dye basics to help set you up for success!
+Whether you are wondering how to tie dye a T-shirt, how to dye socks or pretty much anything else, here’s what you need to know.